Tony Vinciquerra

-Anthony "Tony" Vinciquerra (born August 30, 1954) is an American film executive who is the current Chairman and CEO of Sony Pictures Entertainment.
+Anthony Vinciquerra (born August 30, 1954) is an American film executive who is the chairman and former CEO of Sony Pictures Entertainment from 2017 until 2025, until he was succeeded by Ravi Ahuja.
 He was previously president and CEO of Fox Networks Group.

 Early life

 Vinciquerra was born in Albany, New York, and grew up with three sisters in a two-bedroom apartment.
 He performed various odd jobs in his youth, and began working in radio ad sales in college.
 He graduated from University at Albany in 1977.

 Career

+CBS, Heart-Argyle, and Fox

 Vinciquerra began his career in television broadcasting ad sales at local stations and later CBS, and was named COO of Hearst-Argyle Television in 1999.
 He joined Fox in December 2001 as president of the Fox Television Network.
 In 2002, he was named president and CEO of Fox Networks Group, which included Fox Cable Networks, Fox Broadcasting, Fox Sports, and Fox International Channels, and he was named chairman in 2008.
 After leaving Fox in 2011, he spent time as an entertainment consultant and advisor at TPG Capital.

 In 2009, Vinciquerra was inducted into the Broadcasting and Cable Hall of Fame.
 He has sat on the boards of directors at Univision, Pandora Media, Motorola Mobility, DirecTV, and Qualcomm.